Hull Turf logo

 Incorporate Effective Drainage Solutions

-4. Utilize a Geotextile Fabric: To maintain the efficiency of the water management system, consider placing a geotextile fabric over the tiles.
+4. Utilize a Geotextile Fabric: To maintain the efficiency of the system, consider placing a geotextile fabric over the tiles.
 This fabric acts as a barrier, preventing soil and debris from blocking the outlets and ensuring long-term functionality.
 This step is crucial in avoiding issues such as waterlogging and mold growth.

 Each box represents a step in the drainage process.
 Follow the arrows to see how each action leads to the next, ensuring proper water management for your turf.